wso2/docs-is/en/docs/develop/twitter-authenticator.md

     [previous section of this guide](#deploying-travelocity-sample-application)
     you have deployed and
     [registered the `travelocity.com` webapp](develop/deploying-the-sample-app/#configuring-service-provider).
-    Let's edit the same service provider to configure `titter` as the identity provider.
+    Let's edit the same service provider to configure `twitter` as the identity provider.

 2. Locate the "travelocity.com" service provider and navigate to the **Local and Outbound Authentication Configuration** section.

-8. Select the identity provider you created from the dropdown list under **Federated Authentication**.
+3. Select the identity provider you created from the dropdown list under **Federated Authentication**.

     ![](../assets/img/50515587/51249934.png)

-9. Ensure that the **Federated Authentication** radio button is selected and click **Update** to save the changes.
+4. Ensure that the **Federated Authentication** radio button is selected and click **Update** to save the changes.

 You have now added and configured the service provider.